Classes

 swing dance classes

-What we do in beginner classes
+What we do in beginner lindy hop classes

 In our classes you'll make new friends and learn to social dance - and that's just in the first class!